ztalbot2000/homebridge-cmd4/README.md

 ## Features
 &nbsp;&nbsp;&nbsp; Cmd4 supports, Lights, Garage Door Openers, Outlets, Switches, Lock Maintenance Systems, Lock Management Systems, Humidity Sensors, Doors, Light Sensors, Temperature Sensors, Contact Sensors, Motion Sensors, Thermostats, Security Systems, Battery Services, Filter Maintenance Systems, Air Purifiers, Television, Television Speaker, Input Sources, Irrigation Systems,  ... everything but Camera Streaming since it is not pliable to a command line Interface.

-&nbsp;&nbsp;&nbsp; Cmd4 also supports three types of polling, modified by the "fetch" directive.
+&nbsp;&nbsp;&nbsp; Cmd4 also supports three types of polling, modified by the "Cmd4_Mode" directive.
 <UL>
-<LI> { "fetch": "Always" } - As before, Always fetch characteristic value. ( Default )
+<LI> { "Cmd4_Mode": "Always" } - As before, All characteristic are sent/retrieved from the device. ( Default )
+<LI> { "Cmd4_Mode": "Polled" } - Polled characteristics are retrieved from the device.
+Non polled characteristic values are sent/retrieved from cache.
-<LI> { "fetch": "Cached" } - Never fetch characteristic value.
-Use cached value.
-The cached value would have to be updated through polling.
+<LI> { "Cmd4_Mode": "FullyPolled" } - All characteristics are retrieved from cache.
+Polled characteristics are sent to the device.
+Expect any characteristic to be updated via configuring polling.
-<LI> { "fetch": "Polled" } - Polled characteristics act like before, "Always".
-Non polled characteristic values are fetched from cache.
+<LI> { "Cmd4_Mode": "Demo" } - All characteristics are sent/retrieved from cache.
 </UL>

 &nbsp;&nbsp;&nbsp; Cmd4 supports Fakegato History and retaining previous state over restarts.